mgrassotti/we-open-data/README.md

 Live at: http://data.web-engineering.it/italian/cities

-Lists & search Italian cities, by name and zipcode.
+Lists & searches Italian cities, by name and zipcode.

 You can find a list of all cities at the following paths:
 * `/italian/cities/names`